 It can be the manufacturer, the importer or the distributor.
 All three might have different responsibilities.

-A manufacturer is any natural or legal person who places a product on the EU market under his own name or trademark, regardless of whether someone manufactures a product or has a product designed and/or manufactured.
+A manufacturer is any natural or legal person who places a product on the EU market under his/her own name or trademark, regardless of whether someone manufactures a product or has a product designed and/or manufactured.

 The manufacturer is responsible for completing the CE marking process and thus making sure that the product complies with the relevant European legislation.

 Manufacturers from outside the EU may appoint an authorised representative.
 This can be an importer or distributor.

 What are the importer’s responsibilities?

 Importers that import a product from outside the EU are responsible for making sure that the product complies before placing it on the market.

 Importers need to make sure that the manufacturer from outside the EU has fulfilled all obligations, such as completing the conformity assessment procedure, compiling the technical file and drafting the declaration of conformity.